直接

 この仕事を実際に経験したことは貴重です。

-He learned about the culture firsthand during his travels.
+He gained firsthand knowledge of the culture during his travels.

 firsthand の語源・成り立ち Etymology